 From the Greek adjective for "small" and the name of the goddess Athena, patroness of domestic arts and handicrafts, especially spinning and weaving.(1)

 4 species in BugGuide's range (North America north of Mexico)

 Body length: 3.0-5.9 mm (males) & 4.7-10.8 mm (females)(2)

-- southern Arizona and southern California south all the way to Costa Rica.(3)
+- southern Arizona and southern California south to Costa Rica.(3)

-- (eastern U.S.) central Wisconsin to southern New Hampshire and south all the way to Panama.(2)
+- (eastern U.S.) central Wisconsin to southern New Hampshire and south to Panama.(2)

-- (eastern U.S.) central Minnesota to New Hampshire and south all the way to Costa Rica.(2)
+- (eastern U.S.) central Minnesota to New Hampshire and south to Costa Rica.(2)